 * note Co-I status is not restricted for PI programs but are restricted for JCMT Large Programs.

 Large Program Eligibility

 For JCMT Large Programs a Co-I from outside a regional affiliation may not access raw or reduced data (during the proprietary period/prior to publication) but can have access to data products – i.e. source catalogues.
 Please note that Canadian astronomers can participate in any of the JCMT Large Programs.
-Finally we warmly welcome Vietnam astronomers as Vietnam now has “observer” status with the JCMT.
+Finally we warmly welcome Vietnam and Thailand, astronomers as Vietnam and Thailand now have “observer” status with the JCMT.

 For the purpose of applying for observing time with JCMT, the definition of regional affiliation varies amongst the partner nations:

 - anyone affiliated with an institute in mainland China – funding for China comes from the National Astronomical Observatories of Chinese Academy of Sciences (NAOC)